-Gender neutral is where a project or programmes is not concerned with human activities
+Gender neutral is where a project or programmes is not concerned with human activities and has no effect on people, this is considered gender neutral.

-&lt;sup>4 Adapted from the Pacific Gender & Climate Change Toolkit Tools For Practitioners
+2 Adapted from the Pacific Gender & Climate Change Toolkit Tools For Practitioners

-&lt;sup>5 Ibid
+3 Ibid

-- and has no effect on people, this is considered gender neutral. - Gender planning refers to planning processes that are gender responsive and take into account the different roles, needs and priorities of women and men in the formulation of strategies and plans. - Gender roles are those behaviours, tasks and responsibilities that a society considers appropriate for men, women, boys and girls - Gender-sensitive policy or programme recognises gender inequality as an obstacle that may deprive women or men of equal opportunities and prevent them from getting equal benefits. - Gender-specific policy or programme explicitly focuses on one group usually women in order to address inequalities and bring women on to an equal playing field with men. - Gender-transformative policy or programme directly seeks to change or as the name suggests, transform conditions and practices that unfairly treat men or women. - Gender responsive is an approach that takes into consideration the differences and inequalities between men and women, and addresses these through specific interventions.
-Gender responsive approaches include gender sensitive, gender specific and gender transformative methods of addressing gender differences and inequalities. - Gender stereotypes are prejudices about the roles of men and women, how they should behave, and the type of relationships between them.
+Gender planning refers to planning processes that are gender responsive and take into account the different roles, needs and priorities of women and men in the formulation of strategies and plans.

+Gender roles are those behaviours, tasks and responsibilities that a society considers appropriate for men, women, boys and girls

+Gender-sensitive policy or programme recognises gender inequality as an obstacle that may deprive women or men of equal opportunities and prevent them from getting equal benefits.

+Gender-specific policy or programme explicitly focuses on one group - usually women - in order to address inequalities and bring women on to an equal playing field with men.

+Gender-transformative policy or programme directly seeks to change - or as the name suggests, transform - conditions and practices that unfairly treat men or women.

+Gender responsive is an approach that takes into consideration the differences and inequalities between men and women, and addresses these through specific interventions.
+Gender responsive approaches include gender sensitive, gender specific and gender transformative methods of addressing gender differences and inequalities.

+Gender stereotypes are prejudices about the roles of men and women, how they should behave, and the type of relationships between them.
 These ideas are learned through social institutions like family, religious, community and the media.
 Stereotypes often lead to the exclusion of women from community and political affairs, and conceal women's contributions within the public and private spheres.
-Examples of gender stereotyping include ideas that women should be seen and not heard, women belong at home and in the kitchen, and only women can be caregivers to children, the elderly and people with disabilities. - Gender transformative is a policy or programme that seeks to change conditions and practices that maintains unequal power relations between men and women.
+Examples of gender stereotyping include ideas that women should be seen and not heard, women belong at home and in the kitchen, and only women can be caregivers to children, the elderly and people with disabilities.

-Gender transformative policies or programmes place a strong emphasis on women's empowerment and men's engagement to achieve gender equity and equality. - Sex refers to biological differences between women and men.
-These differences exist for reproductive purposes and are essentially fixed. - Sex-disaggregated data is data that provides a breakdown of men's and women's activities and perspectives by collecting separate data on men and women.
+Gender transformative is a policy or programme that seeks to change conditions and practices that maintains unequal power relations between men and women.
+Gender transformative policies or programmes place a strong emphasis on women's empowerment and men's engagement to achieve gender equity and equality.

+Sex refers to biological differences between women and men.
+These differences exist for reproductive purposes and are essentially fixed.

+Sex-disaggregated data is data that provides a breakdown of men's and women's activities and perspectives by collecting separate data on men and women.
 Data can also be disaggregated by age, location, ethnic group, education, income and other demographic variables to help understand the differences between groups and to effectively target interventions and solutions.
 (The Pacific Gender & Climate Change Toolkit Tools For Practitioners)